devpatelio/devpatelio/README.md

 <table style="border: none;">
  <tr style="border: none;" >
     <td width=50% style="border: none;"><img style="float: left;" src="https://cdn-images-1.medium.com/max/1600/1*NUBEAcp-1fj9tRwQoCzlXQ.png"></td>
-  <td width=50% style="border: none;"> <div width=50%; style="float: left;">
+  <td width=50% style="border: 0px;"> <div width=50%; style="float: left; border: none;">
     <h1 align=left width=50%;> I'm on a journey to redefine what it means to live in our world. </h1>
     <p align=left width=50%;> Yes, a bit cringe.
 Or a bit odd.
 But looking at the way we've progressed as humans, the idea of expansion and unity has always been a motivating factor for all aspects of life, especially innovation and science. <br> <br> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book. <br> <br> It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum. <br><br>

    <pre>  🔬 Biotech |  🤖 Machine Learning  |  🧰 Building </pre>